Expanding Capacity for an In-use EVS Disk

 • Only some server OSs support capacity expansion of In-use disks.
 For details, see the official document of the corresponding OS.

-If the server OS does not support capacity expansion of In-use disks, detach the disk and then expand its capacity.
+For servers without such support, detach the disk and then expand its capacity.
 Otherwise, you may need to stop and then start the server after the expansion to make the additional space available.

 Procedure